Nobody enjoys buying insurance. You’re spending money you’d rather use on other expenses on a service you hope you never use.

 Not only that, but such an ailment will likely keep you out of work for a while.
 Disability insurance will cover most of your lost income.
 But if you have, say, a 60-day waiting period before benefits kick in, that’s two months of lost income.

-Critical illness insurance can help you cover either of those shortfalls.
+Critical illness insurance can help you cover either of those shortfalls and provide valuable peace of mind.

-Premiums for CII will vary, based on a number of factors, including your age, gender, whether you use tobacco, the benefit amount you select, and how many conditions are covered.
+That said, premiums for critical illness insurance will vary, based on a number of factors, including your age, gender, whether you use tobacco, the benefit amount you select, and how many conditions are covered.

 If you’re young and don’t need a large benefit amount, the premium can be as low as $10 a month.
 But older applicants who want far more coverage can pay 10 times that amount or more.